 Your wellbeing is so important and yet so hard to achieve at times.
 The Wellbeing Project was created as a supportive safe space for women who have been affected by domestic abuse to come together and meet new people.

 Since the start of the year we’ve been following the Action for Happiness movement, sending out a calendar with a different theme each month to help women look after their wellbeing.

-This month it’s Self-Care September – so it’s all about you and making time to do what makes you happy.
 Here’s what Broxtowe Women’s Project Outreach Officer, Justine, has to say: